 It’s officially Pie Season!
 Ok, maybe it’s been pie season since summer rolled around, but now its Serious Pie Season.
 The special time of year the leaves change in a beautiful crescendo and fall.
 The family gathers for meals and tells stories around a fireplace until the embers go dark.
-Everyone brings out their best desserts, so why not wow them this year with the BEST PIE CRUST they’ll never know was gluten free.
+With everyone bringing out there best desserts, why not wow them this year with the BEST PIE CRUST that is gluten free.
 In fact, it can be a secret until there slightly flushed faces sit back in their chairs, too full, a goofy smile plastered to their face, and then spring on them the news.

 My friends and family woofed down the two pies I made this weekend.
 They couldn’t believe it was gluten free or how buttery and flaky it was.
 This is sure to be something to wow the family during the holidays or celebrate any day of the week during the rest of the year.